-As a Marketeer one of the things I hear a lot from clients is, 'I don't really do any Marketing, I just get referrals via word of mouth' people also tell me that they know they should be doing more promotion during the good times but they get caught up in being busy & dont take it forward.
-Its ok, this is very human.
-When things are good we dont like to think about the bad times.
+As a marketing consultant clients sometimes tell me, 'I don't really do any Marketing, I just get referrals via word of mouth' people also tell me that they know they should be doing more promotion during the good times but they get caught up in being busy & don't take it forward.
+It's ok, this is very human.
+When things are good we don't like to think about the bad times.

-This is where having an annual Marketing plan can help.
-It isnt bullet proof because slow periods can hit for all sorts of reasons outside your control but drawing up a plan of action of what goals you want to pursue for your business & having a sustained approach can really help.
+This is where having a marketing plan can help.
+It isn't bullet proof because slow periods can hit for all sorts of reasons outside your control but drawing up a plan of action of what goals you want to pursue for your business & having a sustained approach can really help.

 Things are bad right now